evertiro/Username-Changer/readme.txt

 == Installation ==

-1. Unzip the downloaded 'username-changer.zip' file
+= From your WordPress dashboard =

+1. Visit 'Plugins > Add New'
+2. Search for 'Username Changer'
+3. Activate Username Changer from your Plugins page

+= From WordPress.org =

+1. Download Username Changer
-2. Upload the 'username-changer' folder to '/wp-content/plugins' directory of your WordPress installation
+2. Upload the 'username-changer' folder to the '/wp-content/plugins' directory of your WordPress installation
-3. Activate the plugin via the WordPress Plugins page
+3. Activate Username Changer from your Plugins page

 == Frequently Asked Questions ==

-None yet
+= Is Username Changer compatible with <a href="https://wordpress.org/plugins/co-authors-plus/">Co-Authors Plus</a>? =

+Yes!
+Username Changer works out of the box with Co-Authors Plus.

 == Screenshots ==

-1. The main interface
+1. **Settings Panel** - The settings panel allows you to configure username rules and message string, as well as providing a simple method for contacting our support.
+2. **Changing A Username** - Since version 3.0.0, usernames are now changed through the user profile page.

 == Changelog ==
+= Version 3.0.0 =
+* Improved: Replaced the clunky interface with an inline profile field
+* Added: Settings panel

 = Version 2.1.1 =
 * Removed: Deprecated functions

 = Version 2.0.5 =
-* Fix contributor
+* Fixed: Contributor field

 = Version 2.0.4 =
-* Update metalinks
+* Updated: Plugin metalinks

 = Version 2.0.3 =
-* Fixed user nice name
+* Fixed: User nice name support

 = Version 2.0.2 =
-* Added multisite support
+* Added: multisite support

 = Version 2.0.1 =
-* Added username sanitization
+* Added: Proper username sanitization
-* Minor code cleanup
+* Improved: Minor code cleanup

 = Version 2.0.0 =
-* Converted to class-based structure
+* Improved: Converted to class-based structure

 = Version 1.4 =
-* Include author url (nicename) in update process
+* Added: Include author url (nicename) in update process

 = Version 1.3 =
-* Properly escaped vars on POST (I think)
+* Fixed: Properly escaped vars on POST (I think)

 = Version 1.2 =
-* Minor tweak to previous release
+* Fixed: Minor tweak to previous release

 = Version 1.1 =
-* Added action on All Users page
+* Added: Action on All Users page
-* User dropdown is now sorted alphabetically
+* Improved: User dropdown is now sorted alphabetically

 = Version 1.0 =
 * Initial release